-Connect a work lead of sufficient size and length (per table A.1) between the proper output terminal on the power source and the work.
+Connect a work lead of sufficient size and length (Per Table 1) between the proper output terminal on the power source and the work.
 Be sure the connection to the work makes tight metal-to-metal electrical contact.
-To avoid interference problems with other equipment and to achieve the best possible operation, route all cables directly to the work or wire feeder.
+To avoid interference problems with other equipment and to achieve the best possible operation, route all cables directly to the work and wire feeder.
 Avoid excessive lengths and do not coil excess cable.